-Transgenic mice produced by the TTML are generated by the microinjection of purified DNA into the male pronucleus of single-cell fertilized mouse embryos (zygotes).
+Transgenic mice produced by Transgenic and Targeted Mutagenesis Laboratory (TTML) are generated by the microinjection of purified DNA into the male pronucleus of single-cell fertilized mouse embryos (zygotes).
 Microinjected embryos are then surgically transferred into the reproductive tract of a pseudopregnant female who carries the pregnancy to term.

 Frequently Asked Questions

 Will all the pups born following microinjection carry the transgene?